 All of the buildings currently on campus will remain in tact as they are.
-Some offices and programs that are currently housed in Thomas Hall, Smith Auditorium and Miguel Hall will move over to the student commons, which will provide some much-needed space for enhanced student life programming and student collaboration.
+Some offices and programs that are currently housed in Thomas Hall, Smith Auditorium and Miguel Hall have moved over to the student commons, which will provide some much-needed space for enhanced student life programming and student collaboration.

 Why is the building being named after Ray Kelly ’63?